jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 NB must put return...function at end of function
-NB when putting new key and value in an object, must put key in " "
+NB when putting new key and value in an object, must put key in " " NB when adding keys to object, should be 'seat': not 'seat: ' basically colon shouldn't be in quote marks NB when put return in a loop it stops it looping - don't do it!